metastar77/Open-Grants-Program/applications/dotmog.md

 ## Additional Information :heavy_plus_sign:

-The Milestones that have been marked as self funded include intellectual property of our brand and the core game, which includes game algorithm that shouldn't be public, which will run offchain worker on a trusted computing environment, it makes no sense in having this part opensourced as it would remove the games mysteries that are part of the DOTMog experience.
+The Milestones that have been marked as self funded include intellectual property of our brand and the core game, which includes game algorithm that shouldn't be public, which will run offchain worker on a trusted computing environment, it makes no sense in having this part open source as it would remove the games mysteries that are part of the DOTMog experience.

 ### ETA of the PROJECT